Thirukumaresar temple: Religious importance

 It is one of the shrines of the 275 Paadal Petra Sthalams - Shiva Sthalams glorified in the early medieval Tevaram poems by Tamil Saivite Nayanars Appar, Sambandar and Sundarar.
 Raja Raja Chola, the greatest Chola king is believed to have worshipped Shiva at this place and was blessed with Rajendra I. He named the place Rajendirapattinam after the incident.
 During five days from 16 to 20 March, Sun's rays fall directly on the image of the presiding deity.
-The temple is also known to be the birthplace of Tirunilakanta Nayanar, one of the 63 Nayanmars.
+The temple is also known to be the birthplace of Tirunilakanta Yazhpana Nayanar, one of the 63 Nayanmars.

 This is one of the Nava Puliyur Temples worshipped by Patanjali and Vyaghrapada.

 Festivals

 The temple priests perform the puja (rituals) during festivals and on a daily basis.
 The temple rituals are performed four times a day; Kalasanthi at 8:00 a.m., Uchikalam at 12:00 a.m., Sayarakshai at 6:00 p.m, and Arthajamam at 8:00 p.m..
 Each ritual comprises four steps: abhisheka (sacred bath), alangaram (decoration), naivethanam (food offering) and deepa aradanai (waving of lamps) for Thirukumaresar and Verumulai Amman.
 There are weekly rituals like somavaram (Monday) and sukravaram (Friday), fortnightly rituals like pradosham, and monthly festivals like amavasai (new moon day), kiruthigai, pournami (full moon day) and sathurthi.
 Mahasivarathri during the Tamil month of Panguni (March - April) is the most important festivals of the temple.